-As with many of Australia’s small businesses, The Budgie Smuggler is a family owned and operated business.
-When some brothers, a mate, and their father wanted to open a bar, The Budgie Smuggler was born and opened as an event space which specialized in weddings, but hosted everything from Christmas parties to birthday parties.
+As with many of Australia’s small businesses, The Budgie Smuggler is family owned and operated.
+When some brothers, a mate, and their father wanted to open a bar, The Budgie Smuggler opened as an event space that specialised in weddings, but hosted everything from Christmas parties to birthday bashes.

-When their business boomed, one question kept getting asked each time an event was held in the space, “are you guys open to the public?”.
-The owners looked at each other and said, “let’s give the people what they want”, and their public cocktail bar ‘Budgie Bar’ was born.
+When their business boomed, one question kept getting asked each time an event was held in the space: “Are you guys open to the public?”

-With the onset of the pandemic The Budgie Smuggler were forced to close doors and cancel all their planned events.
+With the onset of the pandemic, The Budgie Smuggler was forced to close doors and cancel all planned events.
 Not only was this heartbreaking for the team, but also for all the brides, grooms, birthdays, and workplace parties that had been planned in the upcoming months.
 They were also forced to close the Budgie Bar, which was just finding its feet.
-Despite this, Charles says the amazing support and love that their local community has for them spurred them to find a way to return the favour, even though they couldn’t host them at the space.
+Despite this, Charles says the amazing support of their local community has spurred them to find a way to return the favour, even though they couldn’t host them at the space.

 Although their doors were shut, the team wanted to make sure the Budgie Bar name was still out there in their community.
 They immediately started local take-away of their beer, wine and bar-food for their local community, but quickly realized that everyone wanted to have their cocktails.

 They acted quickly, developing their cocktails into a bottled format while their design team got working on labels, bottles, and boxes, and figuring out the best way to provide for their supportive customers.
 Since this decision they’ve made many changes to how they operate, and they now ship their bottled cocktails nationwide, and have collaborated with some fantastic local businesses.